-If you want the maximum image size to use with the Print and Cut feature, use the Safari or Internet Explorer browsers which allow for images up to 6.75″ wide x 9.256” high.
-(Firefox and Chrome only allow images up to 5.5” wide and 8.5” high.)
+If you want the maximum image size to use with the Print and Cut feature, use the Chrome, Safari or Internet Explorer browsers which allow for images up to 6.75″ wide x 9.256” high.
+(Firefox only allows images up to 5.5” wide and 8.5” high.)

 Writing with your Cricut